 The final taste of the pudding was in the eating – and it was so very melt in the mouth delicious – the roasted pumpkin still warm from the oven, dotted with fresh labneh and lathered with pistou, the sweetness of the pomegranate and the crunch of the honey buckwheat contrasting with the peppery rocket leaves – this Salad was a plateful of Gourmet Heaven.

 When you watch Shaheen at one of her classes, this is one of the best take aways – the way you can mix and match ingredients to bring out their colours, textures and flavours, how to be bold and adventurous in shaping a dish to get the best of seasonal produce and the nutrition that comes with it.

 I would have thought of nuts and cheese in this kind of Salad, but the labneh and the buckwheat were just so perfect instead!

 Buckwheat as you may know, is one of the superfoods and an ancient one, at that.
 Here is a link explaining some of its nutritional and medical properties, on a website that I came across: Nutrition and you

-When I tried to recreate the Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket, recently, I made only one change to the Purple Foodie’s recipe – I already had home made Basil Oil readily available so I substituted that for the pistou which the recipe calls for and then added a dash of lemon zest to the salad.
+When I tried to recreate the Roasted Pumpkin Pomegranate Salad, recently, I made only one change to the Purple Foodie’s recipe – I already had home made Basil Oil readily available so I substituted that for the pistou which the recipe calls for and then added a dash of lemon zest to the salad.

 Each one is easily made though, so don’t let that put you off trying this uber delicious salad.
 Just keep in mind that the Labneh has to be made ahead of time and needs at least 4 hours for the whey to drain away.